 Additional Information

-Unlike in other states, the board reviews social workers’ performance on a semiannual basis.
-Four reviews and 40 hours of continuing education are required to renew a license, which happens every two years.
+All licenses are renewed every two years.
+40 hours of continuing education are required for each renewal period.
 For more on applying and renewing a license, check out this guide from the board.

 Missouri Social Work License Requirements